mbmath/Stocks-and-Sports/README.md

 ## Objective

-This code attempts to find a correlation between the performance of New York based professional sports teams' performance and the perfomance of the stock market (tracked by the S&P 500).
+This code attempts to find a correlation between the performance of New York based professional sports teams' performance and the performance of the stock market (tracked by the S&P 500).

 The data on Sports Teams can be found in the csv files in the repository and the stock data is pulled using the yfinance package